nlesc-eTAOC/pyTAMS/docs/Validation.rst

 of the model, the validity extends to more complex physics model for which no theoretical data is available.

-1D Ornstein-Ulhenbeck process
+1D Ornstein-Uhlenbeck process
 -----------------------------

-The simple case of a one dimensional Ornstein-Ulhenbeck (OU) process is part of `pyTAMS` examples suite.
+The simple case of a one dimensional Ornstein-Uhlenbeck (OU) process is part of `pyTAMS` examples suite.
 It is an interesting case to consider since `Lestang et al. <LestangTAMS>`_ used this model while developing the TAMS algorithm.
 In contrast with the :ref:`Theory Section <sec:Theory>`, the OU